Samuel Joslin

-Samuel Louis Joslin (born 18 January 2002) is a British film and television actor.
-He is best known for playing the role of Thomas Bennett in The Impossible and Jonathan Brown in Paddington and its sequel.
+Samuel Louis Joslin is a British film and television actor.
+He is best known for playing the role of Thomas Bennett in The Impossible and Jonathan Brown in Paddington (2014) and its 2017 and 2024 sequels.

 Career

 In 2012, Joslin got his first major role as Thomas Bennett in The Impossible, a true story about a family that survived the Indian Ocean tsunami on 26 December 2004.
 In 2014, Joslin starred along Lambert Wilson in the short film The Nostalgist.